‘We need you’: GOP hunts for new voters in Trump territory

 “For both campaigns, they’re seeing an acceleration of the trends we saw in 2016,” said Christopher Nicholas, a veteran Republican strategist.
 “Biden is doing better in the suburbs across the state.
 The Trump campaign is doing better in rural and exurban Pennsylvania.”

+Beyond cultural issues, he summarized his case directly: “We’re afraid that if the Biden ticket wins, that the gas and oil thing is going to be shut down.”

+Democrats are engaged in their own version of hunting for that rare nonvoter who can be persuaded to turn out this time.

 Catherine Lalonde, 59, wasn’t even registered as a Democrat in 2016, but the trained nurse now leads the Butler County party.
+She was unaffiliated and voted for Hillary Clinton in 2016, only to be stunned by her loss.
 The Democrats’ office — it didn’t exist in 2016 — is a hive of candidates and voters picking up signs in the morning to replace those damaged or stolen during the night.

 Trump signs might dominate, but frustrated Democrats feel a new urgency about expressing themselves.